manumg/AI-Data-Assistant/README.md

 # AI Data Assistant

 ## Overview
-The AI Data Assistant is an intelligent tool designed to help you thorugh your Exploratory Data Analysis (EDA) processand suggest the best ML algorithms based on your business problem.
-By leveraging the power of OpenAI and LangChain, the assistant assists you in gaining valuable insights into your data, helping you make informed decisions in your data science projects.
+The AI Data Assistant is an intelligent tool designed to help you through your Exploratory Data Analysis (EDA) process and suggest the best ML algorithms based on your business problem.
+By leveraging the power of OpenAI and LangChain, the assistant helps you in gaining valuable insights into your data, helping you make informed decisions in your data science projects.

 ## How it Works